nitinkc/BitVelocity-Docs/docs/index.md

 Security Platform ← (used by) All Domains
 E-Commerce Events → consumed by others (but Order svc never imports Chat code etc.)
 Cross-cutting docs define invariants; domain docs must not redefine them.

-*This documentation is a living resource that evolves with the project.
-Feedback and improvements are always welcome.*

-# BitVelocity Docs

-Welcome!
-This site houses architecture overviews, ADRs, event contracts, and stories that guide implementation.

 Quick links
 - Phases: stories/phases/